 26 Beginning in 2006, a portion of the population living in non-institutional group quarters has been included in the ACS in estimating poverty.
 The population living in institutional group quarters, military barracks, and college dormitories has been excluded in the ACS poverty estimates for all years.
 The part of the non-institutional group quarters population that has been included in the poverty universe since 2006 (e.g., people living in group homes or those living in agriculture workers' dormitories) is considerably more likely to be in poverty than people living in households.
-Consequently, estimates of poverty in 2006 and after are somewhat higher than would be the case if all group quarters residents were excluded-thus, comparisons with earlier year estimates are not strictly comparable.
+Consequently, estimates of poverty in 2006 and after are somewhat higher than would be the case if all

-Table I. Poverty Rates for the 50 States and the District of Columbia, 2002 to 2008 Estimates from the American Community Survey (ACS)
+Table I. Poverty Rates for the 50 States and the District of Columbia, 2002 to 2009 Estimates from the American Community Survey (ACS)